NUKnightLab/cityhallmonitor/README.md

  5. MatterStatus
  6. Matter

+`pull_sponsors` will download the MatterSponsor records.

-There is a `pull_attachments` which will harvest attachment records, but not the actual PDF files. `pull_pdfs` is still pending some functionality in the python-documentcloud library.
-For development, you will likely only want to pull a portion of the attachment records as it can take several hours to harvest all of them (around 58,000 total).
+`pull_attachments` will download the MatterAttachment records, but not the actual PDF files.

+`pull_pdfs` will upload the PDF files to DocumentCloud.
+For development, you will likely only want to pull a portion of the files as it can take several hours to harvest all of them (around 58,000 total).

+`pull_text` will download the extracted text from the files in DocumentCloud to the database.
+For development, you will likely only want to pull the text for a portion of the files as it can take several hours to harvest all of them.

 ### Local development setup